ice-midas/cometbft/multiplex/snapsapp/README.md

 the reactor interface, and snapshots managers are created for each of the replicated chains, then mapped to their respective `ChainID`.

-The `ChainStateStore` structure, that is retrieve from the reactor, is expected to satisfy the `snapshots.StateSnapshotter` interface by implementing: Snapshot(), Restore(), GetStateMachine() and AppHash().
+The state store structure, that is retrieved from the reactor,using the [GetStateSttore] method, is expected to satisfy the interface named `snapshots.StateSnapshotter` by implementing: Snapshot(), Restore(), GetStateMachine() and AppHash().

 The SnapsApp ABCI application delegates to the snapshots manager and the snapshotter implementation for the underlying processes of taking snapshots